xixihaha1995/xixihaha1995.github.io/docs/_posts/2021-05-25-CS7643LearningNotes.markdown

 3. We need to compute:$\{\frac{\partial L }{\partial h^{l-1}},\frac{\partial L }{\partial W}\}$

 But why do we need store "local nodes outputs"?

+For example, if we had **max** operation, we need strictly flow back though the path which has the maximum value.